A.C.O.D.: Plot

 Hugh tries to convince Carter it was a one time encounter.
 Later, speaking with Dr. Smith, she believes Carter now still lives in reaction to the childhood trauma, by making sure he is always in control.
-Outside, he inadvertantly meets Michelle, another of the subjects.
+Outside, he inadvertently meets Michelle, another of the subjects.

 At the tux fitting, as Hugh gives is again a no show, Carter hunts down their mom, who again has used pilates as an excuse.
 Later on, as Keiko's parents have not met the Spencers, they meet up at a tea house.
 Both Hugh and Melissa show up, supposedly separately, but they soon annoy Carter so he storms outside.
 Now, they admit it is an actual affair.

 Carter brings two file boxes from Melissa's with evidence of Hugh's cheating, first obsessively pawing through them, then dropping them at Dr. Smith's, insisting she confront his parents.
-That evening, Melissa shows up at Carter's restaurant, stays late talking, then they have a make out session.
+That evening, Michelle shows up at Carter's restaurant, stays late talking, then they have a make out session.

-At the cake testing, Carter finally reveals to Trey their parents' secret affair, then suggests he try to handle it.
+At the cake tasting, Carter finally reveals to Trey their parents' secret affair, then suggests he try to handle it.
 Botching it, not only does Sondra file to divorce Hugh, but she evicts the restaurant.
 Confronted in his garage by his parents and Trey who blame him, as Keiko has paused the wedding, Carter quits the family, kicking them all out.

-At Lauren's parents' annual 30+th anniversary party, Carter proposes.
+At Lauren's parents' annual anniversary party, Carter proposes.
 Mortified, Lauren breaks up with him.
 Carter takes the box of divorce evidence Dr. Smith returns to him to the lake house, which he has not visited in 20 years, and douses it in gasoline.
 Before he can light it, Gary appears.
 Soon, everyone else does too.
-Soon after Carter discovers that absolutely everyone else has frequented the house, the careless Sondra inadvertantly burns it down with a match.
+Soon after Carter discovers that absolutely everyone else has frequented the house, the careless Sondra inadvertently burns it down with an unextinguished cigarette.

 Carter volunteers to buy what once was the lake house.
 Time passes, and A.C.O.D. has its first reading, which includes the subjects.
 Lauren appears, and she goes off with Carter to talk.
 One year passes, and the three Spencer men are talking outside of a church, dressed in identical suits.
 They are all summoned into the church for a wedding.